 We’re reducing our total environmental impact in line with what science says is necessary to keep the planet healthy: cutting greenhouse gas emissions, expanding our use of renewable energy, conserving water and land, and eliminating packaging waste from the environment.
-We’re committed to drastically shrinking our climate footprint and ensuring our partners and suppliers to also make drastic reductions to their climate footprint—we’re also encouraging our partners to join our efforts through our #PledgeForPlanet initiative and the Supplier Leadership on Climate Transition program.
+We’re committed to achieving net zero emissions throughout our full value which will require our partners and suppliers to also make drastic reductions to their climate footprint—we’re also encouraging our partners to join our efforts through our #PledgeForPlanet initiative and the Supplier Leadership on Climate Transition program.

 How we support individuals’ rights and livelihoods